Anushka9833/E-Commerce-App/README.md

 # SampleApp1

-This is a simple shopping application .
-It has :
+This is an online shopping application for iOS platform i.e for iphones .
+It has 8 screens :

-1. Login screen
+1. Welcome screen
-2. logout screen
+2. Log in screen
+3. Register screen
-3. browse screen (all the products are dispayed in it)
+4. Browse screen (all the products are dispayed in it)
-4. Hot screen(to show what's trending)
+5. Hot screen(to show what's trending)
-5. Cart screen(products get added in it which you want to buy)
+6. Cart screen(products get added in it which you want to buy)
+7. Profile screen
+8. Product details screen

 Core data and User-defaults is used in this application to save data locally.
 It is in MVC(Model View Controller) design pattern.
 It is dynamic in nature.